 In Jan 2020, a new ARC Linkage Infrastructure, Equipment and Facilities (LIEF) project was awarded to Swinburne University of Technology, University of Melbourne, University of Tasmania, Griffith University, and the Australian National University to create the Data CO-OP Platform for Social Impact and Wellbeing, collectively this project has received more than one million dollars investment from all participating universities and ARC.
 LIEF grants enable researchers to participate in cooperative initiatives so that expensive research infrastructure, equipment and facilities can be shared between higher education organisations and also with Industry.
 It also fosters collaboration through its support of the cooperative use of international or national research facilities.

-Associate Professor Amir Aryani, Head of Social Data Analytics Lab at Swinburne University of Technology says the project will form the foundation for cross-sectoral data-driven collaboration.
+A/Prof Amir Aryani, Head of Social Data Analytics Lab at Swinburne University of Technology says the project will form the foundation for cross-sectoral data-driven collaboration.

 The grant funded Data CO-OP projects supported by this new platform will provide an evidence base that can be used to analyse and inform public health and social policy interventions across local, regional, state and national levels and the consequent measurement and evaluation of their outcomes.